 Understand practice and procedures, the implications of legislation and case law.
 Our notes have direct links to relevant cases, legislation, guidance and commentary.
 Get daily news feeds and weekly highlights.

-This week's edition of Property Disputes weekly highlights includes: a Court of Appeal decision that trespass is concerned with interference with...
+This week's edition of Property Disputes weekly highlights includes: High Court decisions concerning a claimant’s right to recover property...

 Draft Settlement agreement—for settling disputes post-commencement of proceedingsThis Agreement is made the day of 20[insert year]Parties:1[insert...